-Peter ("Coach") has been a collegiate head coach of men's and women's track and field since 1987, and has been running camps for over 25 years - serving as founder and director of the Bowdoin Summer Day Camp since 1989, and co-founder and co-director of the Dick Fosbury Track Camp.
+Peter ("Coach") has been a collegiate head coach of men's and women's track and field since 1987, and has been running popular and safe camps for over 30 years.
 Coach earned a B.A. in English from Dartmouth College, and a master’s degree in educational administration from Stanford University in 1980.

 Also goes by 'Camp Mom', Dugan is a mother of three boys.
 She is "outnumbered, but not outsmarted".
 She earned a B.A. in History from Stanford University in 1980, and a public teacher certification from Bates College in 1985.
 She is an experienced SAT tutor and former high school math teacher.

 Paul Slovenski will be the Assistant Director of the Camp this summer.
 For 10 years “Slivers Slovenski” has been the Waterfront Director, Head Lifeguard, and Windsurfing Instructor at Slovenski Camps.
 As the Assistant Director he will be more involved in the year-round operation of the camp and camp facility.
 Slivers has spent 30 summers involved in waterfront safety in lakes and pools including seven summers as pool Director of the MIT Summer Camp in Cambridge, Massachusetts, and 8 summers as the Weston Golf Club Pool Director in Weston, Massachusetts.
 He has also spent 36 years coaching sports, teaching Physical Education, or directing athletic departments.
 His work in athletics and physical education included 12 years as the Athletic Director of Bayview Glen School in Toronto, Canada, and 15 years at the Massachusetts Institute of Technology (MIT) as a coach and an Assistant Professor of Physical Education.